 The goals of the University Health & Safety Council are to provide mentoring and counseling (both mental and financial) to staff and faculty, particularly those who have experienced workplace violence, i.e. bullying, etc. They research and develop training programs as identified in the Campus Climate Survey for workplace violence and interpersonal violence that can be sustained on our campus, including the training of current employees who have expertise in these areas along with the implementation of national resources that can be obtained at a relatively low cost.
 They also establish a program that creates building emergency action teams in each academic and administrative building to help facilitate preparedness and response activities, as well as provide ongoing training opportunities for team members and building occupants.

 There are several subcommittees within the University Health & Safety Council that serve as part of the Behavioral Intervention Team System to collaborate during assessments and interventions.

 1st level of the Behavioral Intervention Team System

-The Early Intervention Team addresses lower level student concerns.
+The Early Intervention Team (opens in a new tab) addresses lower level student concerns.
 The Team’s main function is to meet with students who are showing signs of difficulty with university life and connect them to support and resources to help them be well and academically successful.
-EIT is a faculty and staff-led entity, with consultation from Counseling and Psychological Services , the Student Wellness Center , the Insitute for Health and Human Services , the Student Learning Center , the University College Academic Advising and Orientation Center and a number of other units and campus personnel.
+EIT is a faculty and staff-led entity, with consultation from Counseling and Psychological Services (opens in a new tab), Wellness and Prevention Services(opens in a new tab), the Blue Cross NC Institute for Health and Human Services (opens in a new tab), the Student Learning Center (opens in a new tab), the University College Academic Advising Center (opens in a new tab) and a number of other units and campus personnel.